Debbie Weiss

-When the dreams didn’t turn out as planned.
+When dreams don’t turn out as planned.

-So I’m talking about widowhood, dating at midlife, finding love when you’re pretty stuck in your ways, aging, regret and searching for fulfillment and joy.
+I write about widowhood, dating at midlife, finding love when you’re pretty stuck in your ways, aging, regret and searching for fulfillment and joy.
 Recently, I’ve been writing about aging parents and sobriety, and finding them a bit interrelated.

 My essays have been published in The New York Times’ Modern Love, HuffPost, Next Avenue, Woman’s Day, Reader’s Digest and other publications.